Treating Dandruff with Home remedies

 Aloe vera is efficient for treating dandruff.
 It has anti-itching properties that relieve scalp irritation, and its anti-fungal properties can reduce the flakes on your scalp.
 It also contains enzymes that help reduce burning or inflammation.
 Aloe vera gel can be applied alone or with combinations of other solutions such as lemon juice or coconut oil to fight dandruff.

 Coconut Oil is packed with vitamins and minerals that will help remove dandruff.
 It has both antifungal and antibacterial properties that will moisturize dry hair.
-We recommend that you use pure oil, as the purer the oil is, the more effective the treatment will likely be.
+We recommend that you use pure oil, as the purer the oil ( virgin coconut oil) is, the more effective the treatment will likely be.
 It can also treat eczema, which is sometimes caused by dandruff.
-Coconut oil can be bought at your local health store.
+Coconut oil or virgin coconut oil can be bought at your local health store.

 Camphor has been used in traditional medicine over centuries, especially in the form of a decongestant.
 Camphor helps control dandruff because of its antimicrobial properties.
 It also prevents microbial growth on the scalp.